schmaustech/hypershift-blog/README.md

 agent.agent-install.openshift.io/c6828a00-169a-4578-a3ab-e62583b449be patched
 ~~~

 With the two worker baremetal hosts ready to be consumed we can move onto deploying the hypershift cluster.
-To do this we will again refer to the hypershift alias we setup earlier in this blog and leverage hypershift pod image.
+To do this we will again refer to the hypershift alias we setup earlier in this blog and leverage the hypershift pod image.
 To create a cluster we need to execute the following syntax and pass in our clustername, basedomain, namespace and agent namespace:

 ~~~bash
 $ hypershift create cluster agent --name $CLUSTERNAME --base-domain $BASEDOMAIN --pull-secret /working_dir/pull-secret.json  --ssh-key /working_dir/id_rsa.pub --agent-namespace $NAMESPACE --namespace $NAMESPACE